dgaydukov/cert-aws/files/sa.md

 * Long Running Applications (Lambda max time is 900sec.
 If you need some long running jobs you should consider EC2)
 * Dynamic Websites (although you can use Lambda to create static website, it's better to use some programming language like java/node.js and deploy it to EC2)
 * Stateful Applications (Lambda is stateless, if you need state it's better to create app in java/node.js and deploy it ot EC2 + RDS/DynamoDb)
-Cold Start - when you first run your lambda and aws search for idle server and run your lambda on this sever, delay may happen.
+Cold Start - when you first run your lambda and aarch for idle server and run your lambda on this sever, delay may happen.
 When you first run your code aws create new execution context (download code, set up env vars, load code) and it can take from few millisec to a few sec.
 When you run it for second and consecutive time, there is no delay.
 By default lambda runs in no VPC (so it has internet access), if you want your lambda to talk with other services you should put it into VPC, if your lambda need internet access you have to configure nat for it.